Gas Detection for the Mining Industry

 You can trust our expertise and rely on our service

-We know your No. 1 priority is protecting your people and plant, and making sure you don’t fail legal or OSH requirements, have a staff member harmed or be prosecuted for an accident.
-With an increasing focus on health and safety in the workplace, your job depends upon it.
+We know your No. 1 priority is to protect your people and your plant.
+What you don’t want is to fail legal or OSH requirements, have a staff member harmed or be prosecuted for an accident.
+With an increasing focus on health and safety in the workplace, it’s more important than ever.

-We understand the unique requirements of the mining industry.
+We understand the unique requirements of Central and Local Government.
 You don’t need the hassle and risk of gas detectors that are expensive, problematic, unreliable, prone to sensor failures, require too much servicing, or have recurring problems.
-We’ll provide you with gas detection equipment that is…
+We’ll provide you with gas detectors that are…

 FAQs

-Depending on how they’re used there’s no reason a high-end gas detection instrument shouldn’t last 6 years.
+Depending on how they’re used there’s no reason a high-end instrument shouldn’t last 6 years.
 With low-cost instruments ($1,000) you will reach a stage where the gas detector is still fine but the cost of keeping it in the field is greater than buying a new one.
-For example, replacing two sensors and calibrating the unit could cost $1,100 compared to a new instrument at about $1,000.
+For example, replacing two sensors and calibrating the unit could cost $1,100 but a new instrument is around $1,000.

 All our instruments are IP rated (ingress protection rated).
 Typically IP67, which is very high.
 Gas detectors rated to IP67 must be dust tight and withstand immersion in water up to 1 metre deep for 30 minutes.